 Course Materials

-I recommend that you purchase the electronic textbook for this course.
-You should also have a notebook for your lecture notes and a month by month calendar so you can see when all your assignments are due.
-Some course materials will be posted on Canvas so access to a computer will be helpful.
-Remember, there are lots of computers on campus for you to use.
-Also end-of-the-year evaluations will use Canvas so make sure you have access to Canvas on your phone or on a computer.
+I recommend that you purchase the textbook for this course.
+You should also have a notebook and a month by month calendar.
+Course materials will be posted on Canvas so access to a computer will be helpful.

 Grading